 When you go down from Albaicin, chances are that you will get into the Calle Elvira.
 If you like Oriental cuisine or its textile and souvenirs, this is the place to be.
-Next to the Moroccan restaurant with shisha, there is the Syrian fast food and the place to try the Lebanese specialties.
+Next to the Moroccan restaurant with shisha, there is Syrian fast food and a place to try Lebanese specialties.

-Never the less, in one of the local places, I also found coffee to go and churros with chocolate (for 2 Euros).
+Nevertheless, in one of the local places, I also found coffee to go to and churros with chocolate (for 2 Euros).
 A must-have and very high on the things-to-do-in-Granada list!

-Not very far from here on a five-minute-walk or so, there is another, they say – the oldest monument from the Moorish times, at the very center of the city.
+Not very far from here on a five-minute walk or so, there is another, they say – the oldest monument from the Moorish times, at the very center of the city.
 It’s called Corral del Carbon.
-Built in the 14th century, it served as an inn for merchants and a storage for their goods.
+Built in the 14th century, it served as an inn for merchants and storage for their goods.

 TIP: When you pass by specialized shops that sell the famous Spanish ham, check if they also sell sandwiches (‘bocadillos’) or ‘empanadas’.
 Because this will be a great way to try some of the best ‘jamon iberico’ (Iberian ham) for four or five Euros.

-It’s easy to get to the Gran Via Street from here, and when you turn left – the impressive façade of the Royal Chapel will appear before you.
-Audio-guides are available in several languages.
+It’s easy to get to Gran Via Street from here, and when you turn left – the impressive façade of the Royal Chapel will appear before you.
+Audio guides are available in several languages.

 I have to admit that the monarchs’ tombstone looks pretty impressive, while believers will also be able to find a short prayer to read here.